Recreation and Leisure Services (RALS)

-- The course will examine the limitations to physically active recreation and leisure activities posed by a variety of disabilities/medical conditions.
-Emphasis will be placed on the design and implementation of programs which overcome limitations using the principles of normalization/most enabling, with focus on maximum participation.
+- This course examines the limitations to physically active recreation and leisure activities posed by a variety of disabilities/medical conditions.
+Emphasis is placed on the design and implementation of programs which overcome limitations using the principles of normalization/most enabling, with a focus on maximum participation.

 - RESE2002 Advanced Program Planning and Documentation

 - Students complete a comprehensive plan for an original and innovative special event or program utilizing all relevant course work and practical placement experience.

 - This course introduces students to the many dimensions of starting different types of businesses.
 Students examine present and future opportunities to start a business in the recreation/leisure services field.

 - WKPL2016 Field Placement 2

 - The semester four practicum will consist of one four-week block placement in an agency of a discipline within the recreation and leisure services field.